 The per capita income in Cupertino in 2018 was $76,442, which is wealthy relative to California and the nation.
 This equates to an annual income of $305,768 for a family of four.

 Cupertino is an extremely ethnically-diverse city.
 The people who call Cupertino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cupertino residents report their race to be Asian, followed by White.
 Important ancestries of people in Cupertino include English, Irish, Italian, and Iranian.

 The most common language spoken in Cupertino is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Langs. of India.